 - Joint sections of each track will seem to be quite strict while welding

-- Not that easy to control, especially to those who are new in gas welding
+- Not that easy to control, especially for those who are new in gas welding

 Thermite Rail Welding

-According to my experience and personal opinion, thermite rail welding (TW) is the most effective method while welding the tracks of railroad.
-Also familiar as exothermic welding, it plays a significant role in molten metal in order to join every conductor permanently.
+According to my experience and personal opinion, thermite rail welding (TW) is the most effective method for the tracks of railroad.
+Also familiar as exothermic welding, it plays a significant role in melting metal in order to join every conductor permanently.

 Compared to other choices, it ensures optimal resistance against corrosion.